 What is a Parenting Plan?

 A parenting plan is a document that outlines the role and responsibility of parents when they are separated.
-This plan should be detailed and contain all the things that put you in a position to do best for your children.
-Creating a good parenting plan is difficult but using a well-crafted template makes work easier and peaceful for separated parents.
+This plan should be detailed and contain all the things that put you in a position to do your best for your children.
+Creating a good parenting plan is difficult but using a well-crafted template makes work easier and more peaceful for separated parents.
 You can schedule a time where you give maximum time to the child, plan things that are best for your child, like school or play activities, and manage various issues that may arise in separated parents.
 Make sure the parenting plan should be created in a way that is beneficial for your child.

 You can get all the benefits of a parenting plan by using well-crafted templates, also known as “custody agreement templates” or “co-parenting plan templates”.
-In some countries, it is required by the court in a divorced proceeding which is a good idea for co-parenting couples.
+In some countries, it is required by the court in a divorce proceeding which is a good idea for co-parenting couples.
 If your state court doesn’t require you to submit it, you should think about your child’s best interest and plan where your child has access to both of their parents; a parenting plan sample and template help you make this happen.
 It is the best way to make decisions about your children’s schooling, medical care, play activities, and others without conflict.

 What Should be Included in the Parenting Plan?

 A successful parenting plan should be detailed, carefully crafted, and contain all the essential things that outline the responsibility of separated parents.
 Many conflicts occur when there is no commitment and agreement between you and your co-parent.
 Therefore, the things in the parenting plan should be clearly defined: how you and your co-parent will handle custody and co-parenting issues, then the parenting plan comes in.
-Parenting plan templates serve as the best tool to avoid co-parenting conflict and do best for their child.
+Parenting plan templates serve as the best tool to avoid co-parenting conflict and do the best for their child.
 The essential things that should appear on the parenting plan to make it successful are as follows:

 - Custody Arrangements: In child custody, there are several types of custody.
 Legal custody of a child means who has the legal power to make decisions about the child’s life, and the parent who has physical custody means the child lives with that parent.
 Sole custody means parents have custody of the majority of the time.
 In joint legal and joint physical, both parents are involved in looking after their child.
 Clearly define the custody arrangement in the parenting plan to decide the responsibility of each parent.

 - Parenting and Visitation Schedule: It is a complete visiting schedule that specifies when a child visits each parent and how many times.
-It should be the 50/50 schedule where the child spends equal time with each parent and feel they both have time to spend with them.
+It should be a 50/50 schedule where the child spends equal time with each parent and feel they both have time to spend with them.

 - Holiday Schedule: It must include the holiday parenting plan annually, where each parent has maximum time to spend with their children.